mclaughlin-ryan/rmclaughlin4.github.io/README.md

-The image above is of the modified module with a scan and scoring selections on the left.
+The image above is of the modified module with a scan, and scoring selections on the left.